United States Commission on International Religious Freedom: Accusations of Christian bias and other issues

 A former policy analyst, Safiya Ghori-Ahmad, filed a complaint with the Equal Employment Opportunity Commission, alleging that she was fired because she was a Muslim and a member of an advocacy group, the Muslim Public Affairs Council.
 Current commissioners and some other religious freedom advocates deny the claims of bias.
 The commission has also been accused of in-fighting and ineffectiveness.

 Jemera Rone of Human Rights Watch said about the report: "I think the legislative history of this Act will probably reflect that there was a great deal of interest in protecting the rights of Christians ...
 So I think that the burden is probably on the US government to show that in this Act they're not engaging in crusading or proselytization on behalf of the Christian religion."

 In a 2009 study of the International Religious Freedom Act of 1998, the Institute of Global Engagement stated that the United States' international religious freedom policy was problematic in that it "has focused more on rhetorical denunciations of persecutors and releasing religious prisoners than on facilitating the political and cultural institutions necessary to religious freedom," and had therefore been ineffective.
 It further stated that USIRF policy was often perceived as an attack on religion, cultural imperialism, or a front for American missionaries.
 The report recommended that there be more attention to religious freedom in U.S. diplomacy and foreign policy in general and that the USCIRF devote more attention to monitoring the integration of religious freedom issues into foreign policy.

 In 2018, the appointment of Tony Perkins as a commissioner received criticism.
-The organizations such as GLAAD, Hindu American Foundation and others questioned the credibility of Perkins citing his stance against non-Christians and LGBT.
+The organizations such as GLAAD, Hindu American Foundation, atheist and humanist groups, and others questioned the credibility of Perkins, citing his stance against non-Christians and LGBTQ people.
 The Southern Poverty Law Center also chastised Perkins for far-right Christian views, his anti-LGBT views, his associations with the Ku Klux Klan and other white supremacist groups, terming his evangelical organization, the Family Research Council, a "hate group".

+In 2025, India dismissed the US International Religious Freedom report, stating that it was biased and driven by political motives.